 Weaknesses: Dead man’s blood can paralyse, incapacitate and hurt them.
 Though it is not fatal, it has allowed hunters and Demons who were normally weaker to over power them.

 Bullets, arrows and blades coated in dead man’s blood are very useful weapons against Vampires but cutting their heads off kills them.
 Sunlight hurts their eyes and hurts like a nasty sun burn.
-They can also be killed by the colt a magical gun that can kill anything, and Angels who can destroy them in a similar manner to Angels.
+They can also be killed by the colt a magical gun that can kill anything, and Angels who can destroy them in a similar manner how they smite Demons.

 Monster Relatives: Vampires are the children of Eve and thus are related to all other monster races she created, which include Werewolves, Ghouls, Shapeshifters, Wendigo’s, Khan Worm, Wraith’s, Skin Walkers, Djinns, Vetala’s and Crocotta’s.
 Many of these monster races share similar traits to Vampires, though their closest relatives are apparently the Vetala’s.
 Vampires are also distantly related to the Leviathans, ancient monsters capable of devouring Demons, Angels and just about anything else.
 It is believed Eve the creator of the Vampires came from the Leviathan’s or was related to them.